JDSalisbury/hexo_tas/source/_posts/equipment.md

 The Equip Fate Card allows you to draw two+ cards from the Equipment Deck and immediately equip them to Any Unit you own.

-A Unit may only be Equipped with an equipment card if they have the necessary Equipment Slots (ES).
+A Unit may only be Equipped with an equipment card if they have the necessary Equipment Slots (ES), you may discard equipment already equipped to a unit to fit new Equipment onto the target Unit.

+A unit may be re-equipped with new equipment